 So it is an array of integers.
 What are we to make of that?
 It is an array with an integer for each data sample.
 Samples that are in the same cluster get assigned the same number.
-The cluster labels start at 0 and count up.
-We can thus determine the number of clusters found by finding the largest cluster label.
+The cluster labels are 0 up numbers.
+We can thus determine the number of clusters found by checking what the largest cluster label is.